Dino Bravo: Death

+At the time of his death, Bresciano was the father of a six-year-old daughter with his wife, Diane Rivest.
+Bresciano's murder has gone unsolved but remains an open case as of 2020.
 His death was the subject of the sixth episode in the second season of the wrestling documentary series Dark Side of the Ring, airing on April 21, 2020.
-In the documentary, longtime Montreal crime reporter Claude Poirier theorized that Bresciano was targeted after a cigarette shipment worth CAD$400,000 was seized by authorities.
-He also asserted that Bersciano had been known to Sûreté du Québec at the time.
+In the documentary, longtime Montreal crime reporter Claude Poirier theorized that Bresciano was targeted after a cigarette shipment worth CAD$400,000 was seized by the Royal Canadian Mounted Police (RCMP) during a raid on a warehouse on the South Shore of Montreal.
+He also asserted that Bresciano had been known to the Sûreté du Québec as an organized crime figure at the time.